A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

 \section{Preamble: continual machine learning}

 It is likely that the idea of continual machine learning dates back to a similar period of time to the surfacing of machine learning itself.
-There has been many attempts at defining concepts such as continuous, lifelong or continual machine learning.
+There have been many attempts at defining concepts such as continuous, lifelong or continual machine learning.
 Often these terms feature negligible nuances and can generally be taken as synonyms.
 However it seems difficult, and perhaps is not constructive, to attempt to pin-point the exact onset of when something should be referred to as continual or lifelong learning.
-Instead, in this section, we will present definitions and related paradigms that have come to enjoy great popularity in the machine learning community.
-Some of these paradigms are already, or if not yet, should be considered subsets of continual learning (CL) and as a standalone paradigm vary primarily in their current evaluation protocols.
-We will briefly introduce each of these paradigms and then proceed to summarise and identify characteristic differences with respect to the broader term of modern continual learning.
+Instead, in this preamble, we will present definitions and related paradigms that have come to enjoy great popularity in the machine learning community.
+Note that many of these definitions are not necessarily formal or mathematical, but are nevertheless illustrated here for a historical perspective.
+Some paradigms are already, or if not yet, should be considered subsets of continual learning (CL).
+As a standalone paradigm they vary primarily in their current evaluation protocols.
+We will briefly introduce each of these paradigms and then proceed to summarize and identify characteristic differences with respect to the broader term of modern continual learning. \\

-The first widely circulated definition of \textit{lifelong machine learning} (LML) originated in the work proposed by Thrun \cite{Thrun1996, Thrun1996a}.
+The first widely circulated definition of \textit{lifelong machine learning} (LML) originated in the work proposed by \citet{Thrun1996, Thrun1996a}.
 This definition is as follows: